jcrobak/parquet-python/README.md

 # Todos

-* Support the deprecated bitpacking
-* Support for bitwidths > 8
 * Fix handling of repetition-levels and definition-levels
 * Tests for nested schemas, null data
 * Support reading of data from HDFS via snakebite and/or webhdfs.